It’s the story no one likes to talk about. Is it because it’s tedious, missing or racist? It’s up to Sue to find out…

 Me: Looks like it.

 Sue: No!
 Don’t do it!
-He’s going to be stuck there forever.
+He’ll be stuck there for ever.
 What if it all goes pear-shaped?
 What if he changes his mind?

 Me: He was marooned on an alien planet when they found him, remember?
-It’s a fitting end; who knows where he really belonged?
+It’s a fitting end.
+After all, who knows where Steven really belonged.

 Sue: Poor Steven.

 Sue: I’ll miss Steven.
 He’s been holding the whole thing together for weeks now.
-I hope he’ll be alright.
+I hope he’s all right.

-Me: The Doctor might return for him one day.
-I just hope Steven isn’t blacked-up when he does.
+Me: The Doctor could come back and see Steven one day.
+I just hope he isn’t blacked-up when he does.

 Sue: That wasn’t too bad.
-For a recon, it was surprisingly engaging.
-The whole blacking-up thing makes me feel a little uncomfortable, not to mention confused, but on the whole, I enjoyed it.
-I’ll give it a solid -
+It was surprisingly engaging, especially for a recon.
+The blacking-up makes me feel a little uncomfortable, though, not to mention confused.
+But on the whole, I enjoyed it.
+I’ll give it a solid:

 7/10